Context-Free Synthetic Data Mitigates Forgetting: Experiments

+\texttt{LoRA}: This refers to the model that results when LoRA~\cite{hu2022lora} is used in the standard supervised fine-tuning stage; this is based on the paper~\cite{biderman2024lora} which shows that LoRA can mitigate forgetting; this is thus a baseline method we compare against.

+\texttt{$\ell_2$}: As described in~\cite{kumar2023maintaining,kirkpatrick2017overcoming}, this is our final baseline; it advocates adding the $\ell_2$ distance between the old model weights and the new model weights into the loss.
+Note that this involves needing to store two full models in memory during training, which becomes cumbersome for large models.

+\texttt{Wise-FT}: Taken from \cite{wortsman2021robust}, this is another baseline method, based on model averaging.
+In particular, it advocates first doing standard fine-tuning, and then devising a weighted combination of $\alpha \times$ original model weights and $(1-\alpha) \times$ new model weights.

 \paragraph{Training Details} We wish to investigate the effect of different augmentation sources on model performance.
-We use 1:1 mix of finetuning data and augmented samples, unless otherwise specified.
+We use 1:1 mix of finetuning data and augmented samples, unless otherwise specified (we ablate on the mix of finetuning data and temperature in our experiments).
 For a fair comparison between different mix of datasets, we control for number of gradient steps, i.e. the size of dataset is inversely proportional to the number of epochs we use it for.
 We use the AdamW optimizer with a cosine learning rate schedule with a peak learning rate of $5e-6$ and warmup steps of $3\%$ of total training steps and train for 2-4 epochs (see Supp~\ref{appsec:training_details}).
 We have an effective batch size of 128 (following ~\cite{wu2025medreason,yuan2025naturalreasoning}).
 See Supp~\ref{appsec:training_details} for additional training details.
+We limit our investigation to just one round of finetuning as opposed to multiple rounds with multiple different tasks.
+Our aim is to investigate the effect of different augmentation sources in the data-mix for continual learning necessitating making this simplifying assumption.